-Oxford is about 10 miles to the north and Reading about 20 miles to the south.
-The towns of Abingdon, Wallingford and Didcot are all only a few minutes' drive away and provide many further amenities, including cinemas, supermarkets, gyms, swimming pools, theatres etc.
+The city of Oxford lies about 10 miles to the northwest, while Reading is approximately 20 miles to the southeast.
+The nearby towns of Abingdon, Wallingford, and Didcot are only a short drive away and offer a wide range of amenities including supermarkets, cinemas, gyms, swimming pools, theatres, and more.